Easyskillup/data-structures-java/Readme.md

 - Parent =  `(i - 1) / 2`
 - Last leaf node = `n / 2 - 1`

+**Graphs**

+Powerful flexible, non linear data structures that can represent real workd objects or entities and their connections with other objects are entities.\
+Graphs contains `Vertices or nodes` and `Edges or connections`.

+Use cases:
+- Social networking apps
+- Maps
+- Chat apps

 ### Hash based DS

 Uses a hash function to convert a key into an index of an array, allows fast access, insertions, deletions